moreartyjs/moreartyjs/README.md

 # Changelog #

 * 0.4.3 - Fix: Morearty.isChanged now checks equality with Sequence.equals.
-New ```Binding.get``` method for JSON retrieval.
-* 0.4.2 - Moved browserify-shim transform to build script as it applies on each module require
+* 0.4.2 - Moved browserify-shim transform to build script as it applies on each module require.
 * 0.4.1 - Fix #22 (index.js and dist/morearty.js are not in npm package).
 * 0.4.0 - Normalize dependencies (no need to pass React and Immutable around).
 New standalone build (thanks to Marat Bektimirov).
 Fixes #19.
 * 0.3.6 - Fix incorrect behavior of `Binding.clear`.
 Correct `Context.isChanged` when rendering on requestAnimationFrame.
 Minor improvements.